phalcon/documentation/docs/environments-docker.md

 ## Credits

-We want to thank the following people for providing us with tools for building Docker images:
+We want to thank the following people for providing us with tools for building production-ready Docker images:

 [PHP](https://github.com/php/)
 : The PHP Team for providing the base images including the newest PHP versions.